CLIMAAX/workflow_template/README.md

 ## How to run

-See our [how to run risk workflows](https://handbook.climaax.eu/CRA_steps/analysis/how_to.html) page in the CLIMAAX handbook for more detailed information or follow the steps below:
+See our [how to run risk workflows](https://handbook.climaax.eu/CRA_steps/analysis/how_to.html) page in the CLIMAAX handbook for more information or follow the steps below:

 ### Binder